soderlind/delicious-tagroll-shortcode/readme.txt

 Tested up to: 2.8.6
 Stable tag: trunk

-The delicious tagroll for WordPress plugin adds a new shortcode to WordPress, the [delicious_tagroll] shortcode
+The delicious tagroll for WordPress plugin adds a new shortcode to WordPress, the [delicious_tagroll] shortcode.
+The shortcode creates a [tag cloud](http://wordpress.org/extend/plugins/delicious-tagroll-shortcode/screenshots/) or a list of tags(see [flow parameter](http://wordpress.org/extend/plugins/delicious-tagroll-shortcode/installation/)).

 == Description ==